-Eskom faced sharp criticism over its proposed 57% electricity tariff increase by 2027 during National Energy Regulator of South Africa (NERSA) public hearings in Cape Town this week.
-The hearings provided a platform for public and industry representatives to challenge the state utility’s application to implement phased increases of 36% in 2025, 12% in 2026 and 9% in 2027.
+Eskom faced sharp criticism over its proposed 66% cumulative electricity tariff increase by 2028 during National Energy Regulator of South Africa (NERSA) public hearings in Cape Town this week.
+The hearings provided a platform for public and industry representatives to challenge the state utility’s application to implement phased increases of 36% in 2025, 12% in 2026, and 9% in 2027.

 Eskom justified the application, citing compliance with the Multi-Year Price Determination (MYPD) methodology, which aligns with the Electricity Pricing Policy, the Electricity Regulation Act and NERSA’s guidelines.
 The utility argued that these increases are necessary to ensure its financial sustainability and maintain electricity supply.